A T6 spinal cord injury can affect motor control and sensation from the top of the abdomen down.

 Before we get started, it’s essential to understand that every T6 spinal cord injury is unique.

-Depending on how severe the SCI is and which side of the spinal cord is damaged, individuals can experience a wide variety of different side effects.
+Depending on how severe the SCI is, individuals can experience a wide variety of different secondary effects.

 Generally, functions above your level of injury will not be affected.
-However, depending on how many spared neural pathways you have at the T6 level of injury, the amount of functions affected below your level of injury will vary.
+However, depending on how many spared neural pathways you have at the T6 level of injury, the functions affected below your level of injury will vary.

-In the following sections, we’ll go over 7 potential side effects that can occur after a T6 SCI.
+In the following sections, we’ll go over 7 potential secondary effects that can occur after a T6 SCI.